drfeinberg/drfeinberg/README.md

 - 🌱 I’m always learning more Python
 - 👯 I’m looking to collaborate on translating acoustic analysis and manipulation algorithms from MatLab code to Python
 - 💬 Ask me about gardening
-- 📫 How to reach me: feinberg@mcmaster.ca
+- 📫 How to reach me: feinberg@mcmaster.ca or on twitter at: @drfeinberg
 - 😄 Pronouns: he/his/him
 - ⚡ Fun fact: I used to play in a gospel band with Joshua Nelson